Helping Our Teens Set Healthy Boundaries

 - If you feel stressed, scared, or sad these feelings are not part of a healthy relationship.

-And then empower your child with the knowledge that certain behaviors are NEVER ok in a relationship and they should come to you or another adult immediately if it happens.
+Empower your child with the knowledge that certain behaviors are NEVER ok in a relationship.

 - Verbal Abuse- Screaming, swearing, bullying, or degrading name calling.